-The LK 150 Knitting Machine is much more than a “hobby knitter”.
+LK 150 Knitting Machine – It’s much more than a “hobby knitter”.
 Cast on just once and you’ll be hooked.
 It’s just one of the reasons it sits at the top of our list of great gift ideas for knitters.
+Why limit yourself to two needles?Click HERE To Start Using 150 Knitting Needles!

 Perhaps the initial impression might be to compare the LK 150 to the Caron Ultimate Sweater Machine which is still sold in craft and hobby stores like Joann and Michaels.
 I wouldn’t compare them to each other.
 They are miles apart in versatility.